KieronHolmes/UoEo-SSDCS-API/README.md

 Scroll to relevant section, then click "Try it out" on the right corner.
 Enter document id.
-Make changed to the "document title" and "document content" fields as desired.
+Make changes to the "document title" and "document content" fields as desired.
 Click execute to display changes to document.

 **From the Command Line Interface**